djalbat/reaction/README.md

     grunt b
     grunt w

-## Currently supported functionality
+## Supported functionality

+Currently:

+- `React.createElement`
+- `React.createClass`
+- `ReactDOM.render`
-- JSX (the `React.createElement(...)` method is implemented)
+- `setState` on JSX elements

+These properties can be passed to the `React.createClass` method:

-- The `React.createClass(...)` method
+- getInitialState
-- properties
+- render
-- initial state, namely the `getInitialState` property of your react class properties
-- mounting, namely the `componentDidMount` property of your react class properties

 ## Roadmap

-- Getting state working
+- Bring back the `componentDidMount` property
-- The hooking into [Redux](https://github.com/reactjs/react-redux) is a priority, watch this space.
+- Hooking into [Redux](https://github.com/reactjs/react-redux) is a priority, watch this space.

 ## Contact